adedolapoadegboye/NMEA-Parser-Logger/README.md

 - **CEP50**: 50% of the points are within this radius from the reference point.
 - **CEP68**, **CEP90**, **CEP95**, **CEP99**: The corresponding percentages of points within these radii.

-The program supports the following reference points:
+The program supports using the following reference points:
 - **Mean Point of dataset**: The mean point of the GPS data.
 A key indicator for precision estimation.
-- **True Point**: The true reference point provided by the user.
+- **True Point**: The reference data provided by the user.
 A key indicator for accuracy estimation.

 ---